jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post1.md

 ## The plan

-![The plan](/docs/images/posts/2020-07-30-deploy-create-react-app-aws-pulumi/diagram.svg)

-The first step is getting an AWS account.
-That's a little basic for this post and perhaps it's better to leave it for the reader to research.

 What will we need from AWS?
 It is going to be a million services or just a few?
-For now just two: the app will need a domain (Route 53) and we'll need a place to put the files into (for that pourpose an S3 bucket will do).
+For now just one: the app will need an S3 bucket to place the transpiled JS files for Create React App.

+![The plan](/docs/images/posts/2020-07-30-deploy-create-react-app-aws-pulumi/diagram.svg)

+There are further wrinkles:
+- How to ensure an encrypted SSL connection?
-There are further wrinkles.
-Which caching settings to use for the resources?
-How to scale the service in the future and how to monitor it?
-All these we'll be covered here – we'll be building up from the simplest shack to a more robust confgiruation.
+- Which caching settings to use for the resources?
+- How to scale the service in the future and how to monitor it?

+All these we'll be covered in the series – we'll be building up from the simplest shack to a more robust confgiruation.

 ## To click or not to click?

 What's the gateway drug of AWS?
 It's obviously the AWS console.
 Things are very easy to setup but once the complexity becomes larger, things get trickier.
 How trickier?
-Suppose you want to do a production environments, but then also a staging and a testing one.
+Suppose you want to do a production environments but then also a staging and a testing environments.
-How would you apply a configuration change accross all 3 environemnts?
-Well, unfortunately, it's point and click.
-We don't want to do that, so we'll use something else.
+How would you apply a configuration change accross all three environemnts?
+Well, unfortunately, it's point and click with the AWS console.
+We don't want to do that, so we'll use something else, a tool called Pulumi.
+*True infrastructure as code*.

 ## Why Pulumi?

-Let's start by explaining the choice of pulumi since it's a relatively new tool.
+Let's start by explaining the choice of Pulumi since it's a relatively new tool.
-A catchy (and provocative) summary would be.
+A catchy (and provocative) summary would be:

 > Pulumi is React for infrastructure

-Instead of managing the infrastructure via the console (easy to start, hard to manage), we will codify the infrastructure.
+Instead of managing the infrastructure via the AWS console (easy to start, hard to manage), we will codify the infrastructure.
 The standard solution to this is using products such as CloudFormation or Terraform.
-Thees products are based custom languages, you may have heard them referred to as "infrastructure as code".
+These products are based on custom markup languages, you may have heard them referred to as "infrastructure as code".
 However, that's not accurate.
-There is no real "code" instead there is "markup", either as JSON or YAML.
+There is no real "code", instead there is "markup" either as JSON or YAML.
 What does that mean?
 It means that it's very difficult to use programming concepts you're familiar with.
-Refactoring a terraform file becomes a copy'n'paste bonanza.
+For example, refactoring a Terraform files becomes a copy'n'paste bonanza.

-So how does pulumi help?
-The promise is that you can write a Pulumi program (in JS, TypeScript, Python), declaring the infrastructure state you desire.
+So how does Pulumi help?
+The promise is that you can write a Pulumi program in a familiar language (JS, TypeScript, Python).
-The pulumi program can then be broken up, refactored, and unit tested – much like any other coding tool you're familiar with.
+The Pulumi program can then be broken up, refactored, and unit tested – much like any other coding tool you're familiar with.
+Declaring the infrastructure state you desire, much like you would declare React component structure you want rendered.

-# Let's do it
+# Let's get our hands dirty

-Without further delay, let's hit the road to a tech nirvana and the answers you've all been looking for!
+Without further delay, let's hit the road to a tech nirvana and get the answers you've all been looking for!

 ## Starting with a 'stock' Create React App